-TCATNashville does not discriminate on the basis of race, color, or national origin in its education programs and activities.
-TCATNashville's policy on preventing race, color, or national origin discrimination is available from the Title VI Coordinator, on its website, in the Student and Employee Handbooks, and from the Student Services Office.
+Tennessee College of Applied Technology Nashville does not discriminate on the basis of race, color, or national origin in its education programs and activities.
+Tennessee College of Applied Technology Nashville's policy on preventing race, color, or national origin discrimination is available from the Title VI Coordinator, on its website, in the Student and Employee Handbooks, and from the Student Services Office.